craftinfo/postgresql/README.md

 ### mark

-As postgresql uses `configure` and make it doesn't partake in the multi-phase compilation assumed by `mulle-sde` so we note this.
+As postgresql uses `configure` and `make`, it doesn't partake in the multi-phase compilation assumed by `mulle-sde` so we note this.

 ```
 mulle-sde dependency mark postgres singlephase